-In recent years, manufacturers made securing their private networks and data a higher priority.
+Manufacturers made securing their private networks and data a higher priority in recent years.
 According to a report released by the National Institute of Standards and Technology, around 34% of all documented cyber attacks target manufacturing firms.
 In such a hostile climate, companies question whether or not they can handle emergent cyber attacks.
-Even the most cutting-edge network security tools cannot ensure an organization’s protection against data breaches, malware infections, phishing scams, and more.
+Even the most cutting-edge network security tools cannot protect an organization against data breaches, malware infections, phishing scams, and more.
 Effective cybersecurity is not a static benchmark but a continual process of assessment and adaptation.

 Vulnerability vs. Threat vs. Risk

 When describing gaps in a business security program, three of the most common terms used are vulnerability, threat, and risk.
-While used intermittently, these three terms each describe a different aspect of security.
+While used intermittently, these three terms each describe a different security aspect.

 Vulnerabilities represent any weakness or issue that can affect the security of a system or process.
 Typically, vulnerabilities can affect software, devices, or protocols because of an existing error or misconfigurations.
 Hackers develop exploits that focus on these vulnerabilities to gain internal access to systems.